How Can Plastic Pollution Impact Dolphins?

 • Plastics, including braided micro-multifilament fishing line, can cause entanglements that lead to marine animal injuries and deaths (see a few examples of the entangled dolphins we’ve rescued here).

-Since 2016, SDRP and its partners at The College of Charleston have studied indicators of plastic pollution exposure in Sarasota Bay dolphins.
-Following the methodologies used for human health studies, our initial exploratory project focused on whether we could detect metabolites of plastic-associated chemical additives — called phthalates — in urine.
+Since 2016, SDRP and The College of Charleston have been studying signs of plastic pollution exposure in Sarasota Bay dolphins.
+Using methods similar to those in human health studies, our first project looked at whether we could find evidence of chemicals from plastics (phthalates) in dolphin urine.

-Our findings from this early research indicated widespread exposure to these chemicals: 75% of Sarasota Bay dolphins are exposed to phthalates and they have significantly higher concentrations of some of these chemicals than humans.
+Our findings from this early research indicated widespread exposure to these chemicals: 75% of Sarasota Bay dolphins are exposed to phthalates, and they have much higher levels of some of these chemicals than humans.

 Read More About Dolphins and Plastics